mainmatter/mainmatter.com/_posts/2020-06-19-rustler-nif.md

   implementing NIFs.'
 ---

-A Native Implemented Function is implemented in Rust (or C) and can be called from Elixir or Erlang just like any other function.
-It's the simplest and fastest way to run Rust code from Erlang but it does come with a caveat: a crash in a NIF can bring down the whole BEAM.
+A Native Implemented Function is implemented in C (or Rust when using [Rustler](https://github.com/rusterlium/rustler)) and can be called from Elixir or Erlang just like any other function.
+It's the simplest and fastest way to run native code from Erlang but it does come with a caveat: a crash in a NIF can bring down the whole BEAM.
 This makes Rust a safer option than C for implementing NIFs as its type system and ownership model guarantee memory and thread-safety.

 <!--break-->

-[Rustler](https://github.com/rusterlium/rustler) is a fantastic project built to make writing Rust NIFs a simple process; and the upcoming v0.22 release will provide a much cleaner syntax for declaring them.
+Rustler is a fantastic project built to make writing Rust NIFs a simple process;
+and the upcoming v0.22 release will provide a much cleaner syntax to do so.
 The library handles encoding and decoding Rust values into Erlang terms, catches Rust panics before they unwind to C and _should_ make it impossible to crash the BEAM from a Rust NIF.

 ## Getting started with Rustler